Trevor Larnach Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.8 K/9, the sixth-best in the league.
+- The White Sox pitching staff ranks fifth in MLB with a collective 10.1 strikeouts per nine innings.

-- The White Sox's 6.80 team ERA ranks 28th among all league pitching staffs.
+- The White Sox's 6.25 team ERA ranks 28th across all league pitching staffs.

-- White Sox pitchers combine to allow 18 total home runs at a rate of 1.8 per game (second-most in the league).
+- White Sox pitchers combine to allow 18 total home runs at a rate of 1.6 per game (third-most in baseball).

-- The White Sox will send Cease (1-0) to the mound to make his third start of the season.
+- The White Sox will look to Lynn (0-1) in his third start this season.

-- The right-hander last appeared on Wednesday against the San Francisco Giants, when he threw five innings, allowing one earned run while giving up one hit.
+- His most recent time out came on Thursday against the San Francisco Giants, when the righty threw 4 1/3 innings, surrendering eight earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.